 - Sunset Sail – The Key West sunset is a daily celebration, often displaying a deeply-hued color show across the sky.
 While it is almost mandatory to see the sunset from Mallory Square at least once on your visit, nothing can compare to being on the water while the sun makes its final descent to the sea.
 When the sun sets, raise your glass and toast another excellent day in Key West.

 - Visit the Dry Tortugas – The true end of the Florida Keys is not Key West – it is the Dry Tortugas islands, located 70 miles west of Key West.
 If you really want to “get away from it all” on your vacation, plan on visiting these distant islands.
 There you will find Fort Jefferson, a mammoth sized civil war era brick fort that once guarded the Gulf of Mexico.
 Today it is an ideal place for easy snorkeling, sandy beaches, fascinating history, and an unspoiled scenic view.
-You can get to the Dry Tortugas by sea ferry or by sea plane.
-Both trips are excellent and are among our favorite things to do in Key West.
+You can get to the Dry Tortugas by sea plane.
+The trip is excellent and is among our favorite things to do in Key West.